The following is a post from contributing writer Jackie.

 If you were to purchase the wet disposable cloths at the store they are approximately $4.50 for 12.
 Even if I only use 1 package a month, that is still over $50 a year for something that gets thrown away.
 I think spending 10 minutes to make my own is worth it to save that much money.

-To wash either of the reusable cloths I have shown you how to make, simply wash them with a load of towels.
-There is no special care that is needed.
+To wash either of the reusable swiffer cloths, simply wash them with a load of towels.
+No special care is needed.

 If you have one of the mops that has the solution in it, I found that it is over $5 for a bottle.
 If you want a frugal and green option I would recommend using white vinegar either in a 50/50 mix with water or by itself.